+2022/23

 Contents

 ABOUT THIS GUIDE 3

 A CARER'S GUIDE 4

 GETTING HELP AND SUPPORT 10

 Where to start 11

 Adult carer support plans and young carer statements 12

 Assessment for the person you care for 13

 Coming out of hospital 14

 Managing someone's affairs 15

 Taking a break 16

+Looking after yourself 17

-Equipment and technology 20
+Equipment and technology 21

-YOUR FINANCES 23
+YOUR FINANCES 25

-Getting information on benefits 24
+Getting information on benefits 26

-Carer's Allowance 25
+Carer's Allowance 27

-Carer's Allowance Supplement 26
+Carer's Allowance Supplement 28

-Carer's Credit 28
+Carer's Credit 30

-Support for young carers 29
+Support for young carers 31

-Disability benefits for the person you are looking after 30
+Disability benefits for the person you are looking after 32

-Help with Council Tax 32
+Help with Council Tax 34

-Other financial help 33
+Other financial help 35

-YOUR WORK 36
+YOUR WORK 39

-Working carers 37
+Working carers 40

-Your rights in work 38
+Your rights in work 41

-Getting support 40
+Getting support 43

-DIRECTORY 42
+DIRECTORY 46

 About this guide

 Every year over 160,000 people in Scotland become carers, looking after family or friends who are older, disabled, have long-term conditions or are seriously ill.

-COVID-19 support

-For the latest updates, please see our A-Z of changes to benefits, assessments and support - COVID-19.

-You can find our guidance at: carersuk.org/coronavirus and carersuk.org/covid-19-advice-scotland

 At times, caring can bring many positives and rewards.
 There's nothing more natural and human than helping our loved ones get the most out of life.
 There's also nothing more difficult than focusing on someone else's needs without neglecting our own.
 Whether we're caring around the clock or balancing caring with work and family life, it can be exhausting.
 The 'system' can be bewildering.
 The emotions can be shattering.

-Carers Scotland is here to give you expert information and advice, to champion your rights and to support you in looking after your loved ones without putting your own life on hold.
 This guide is designed to outline your rights as a carer and the support available to you.
+We have produced separate versions of this guide for carers living in England, Wales and Northern Ireland because there are some differences in legislation, health and social care.
 However caring affects you, we're here.

-This icon means there is a factsheet available which you can download from our website or purchase a printed copy at our online shop shopcarersuk.org or call Carers Scotland on 0141 445 3070 A carer's guide Looking after someone can be tough.
+This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/factsheets You can find our COVID-19 guidance at carersuk.org/coronavirus A carer's guide Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...
 1 Getting the right advice and information... quickly!